 requirement—either by signing and returning the signature page or by signing the

-FAFSA electronically using a PIN.)
+FAFSA electronically using an FSA ID, previously known as the PIN.)
 Financial aid applicants should also be aware

 that, in addition to the FAFSA, some schools require additional applications or

 forms in order to be considered for financial aid.
 We strongly encourage all students